jas-soh/jasmine/_posts/cycling_posts/2018-08-20-Colorado-Classic.md

 image: cc_team_warmup.jpg
 ---

-This was my first time ra
+This was my first race at such a high caliber.
+I raced for a composite team, Amy D. Foundation.